project-sekai-ctf/sekai.team/data/blog/gdg-algiers-2022/mlm.md

 2. I have no idea how to load `BERT` model and change the weights somehow.

-That’s the end of day 1 so I went to sleep.
-During the 6 hours, my teammate made some progress and we figured out that, indeed `BERT` does have only 12 layers, but if we take a look at each layer we’ll find that each one consists of query, key, value, dropout, etc. Also there’s hint 2 and 3:
+That is the end of day 1 so I went to sleep.
+During the 6 hours, my teammate made some progress and we figured out that, indeed `BERT` does have only 12 layers, but if we take a look at each layer we will find that each one consists of query, key, value, dropout, etc. Also there are hints 2 and 3:

 > The layers had been flattened before being sent.
 You need to reshape them.
 >